 Civil Litigation and Divorce Attorney with Offices in NY, NJ, & PA Licensed in Ten States- Call Now

-Practice areas & skills: Partnership, Divorce & Separation, Lawsuits & Disputes, General Practice, Alimony
+Practice areas & skills: Probate, Divorce & Separation, Lawsuits & Disputes, General Practice, Alimony

-Practice areas & skills: Partnership, Litigation, Insurance, Employment & Labor
+Practice areas & skills: Probate, Real Estate, Litigation, Wills & Living Wills

 Get the legal help you need at a fixed price.
 No hidden fees or long-term commitment.